Tree Trippers: Plot

 Ari (Jeremy Piven) tries to convince Alan Gray (Paul Ben-Victor) about letting Vince (Adrian Grenier) star in Smoke Jumpers, but Gray refuses to allow it after Vince abandoned Aquaman 2.
-As a back-up plan, Ari suggests Benji, a children's film for $3 million film that could help him return to his A-list status.
+As a back-up plan, Ari suggests Benji, a children's film for $3 million that could help him return to his A-list status.
 As Vince considers, Drama (Kevin Dillon) decides to get the boys on a trip to Joshua Tree National Park to cleanse his mind off with magic mushrooms.

 The boys stop by the house of Eric Roberts, who supplies them with the mushrooms and decides to join them on the trip.
 He briefly introduces them to Mark Mahoney — a well-known tattoo artist in Hollywood.
 As Melissa (Perrey Reeves) and the kids are in Santa Barbara, Ari calls Lloyd (Rex Lee), forcing him to cancel his weekend plans with Tom (Brandon Quinn) to watch the house on his behalf.
 Tom convinces Lloyd in throwing a party at the house with their friends to get back at Ari.
 At Joshua Tree, the boys start using the mushrooms, although the effects do not immediately take off.
 As Ari leaves to call Melissa, he finds that she is planning to go back to Los Angeles as Jonah does not like Santa Barbara.
 Ari bribes him to stay for another day, just as he realizes the effects of the mushrooms are taking effect.

 Ari gets lost, while the boys also lose track of Roberts and their dog Arnold, panicking Turtle (Jerry Ferrara).
 Searching through the desert, Vince starts considering the Benji offer, while Eric (Kevin Connolly) refuses to say a word as he believes he has no mouth.
 As night falls, Ari and Arnold return with the boys, just as Vince realizes he will have to accept Benji through the signs he saw during the day.
 When Roberts returns to get them on his RV, Ari is called by Melissa, who decided to return anyway and found Lloyd's party at their house.
 Passing by a group of firefighters and hallucinating himself as one of them, Vince takes this as a sign to decline Benji and once again pursue Smoke Jumpers.